rizonesoft/Notepad3/Readme.md

 #### `grepWin.exe=grepWinNP3.exe`

-We have integrated of a Powerful External Tool called **grepWinNP3**.
+We have integrated a powerful external tool called **grepWinNP3**.
-**grepWinNP3** is a simple search and replace tool which can use regular expressions to do its job.
+**grepWinNP3** is a search and replace tool which can use regular expressions to perform its job.

-This allows to do much more powerful searches and replaces in Files.
+This allows you to perform much more powerful search and replace operations in files.

 **grepWinNP3** can be launched:
 - from "File --> Launch --> Search in Files"